How solar panels are made

 Silver strips are screen-printed on the solar cell surface once the cell surface has been covered with the anti-reflective coating.
 These act as a conductor for the electricity generated by the solar cell.
 These are then passed through a furnace which causes the silver to be embedded into the surface of the silicon layer, forming reliable electrical contacts.

 At this stage, special cameras are used to check the cells to ensure they reach the necessary quality and measure the cell's efficiency.
-The solar cells are then sorted into performance and quality classes.
-According to their efficiency, optical criteria, and electrical characteristics and capabilities, they are assigned to groups.
+They are categorised into groups based on their efficiency, optical properties, and electrical characteristics and capabilities.

 Stage 10: Assembling and encapsulation of solar module

 Each solar cell is capable of generating a certain amount of electricity.
 The amount a cell produces depends on its voltage and wattage capabilities.
-Electricity generated by one individual cell is not enough electricity to power a home.
+The electricity produced by a single solar cell is insufficient to power a home.

 To create enough electricity, we need to connect many solar cells together.
 The more cells that are connected, the more electricity they can generate.
 So, they need to be assembled into a solar module.